Percutaneous transhepatic cholangiogram

-A percutaneous transhepatic cholangiogram (PTCA) is an x-ray of the bile ducts, the tubes that carry bile from the liver to the gallbladder and small intestine.
+A percutaneous transhepatic cholangiogram (PTCA) is an x-ray of the bile ducts.
+These are the tubes that carry bile from the liver to the gallbladder and small intestine.

 The test is performed in a radiology department by a radiologist.

 You will be asked to lie on your back on the x-ray table.
-The health care provider will clean the upper right side of your belly area and then apply a numbing medicine.
+The provider will clean the upper right and middle area of your belly area and then apply a numbing medicine.

 You will be asked not to eat or drink anything for 6 hours prior to the exam.

-Tell your health care provider if you are taking any blood thinners such as warfarin (coumadin) or Plavix (clopidrogrel).
+Tell your provider if you are taking any blood thinners such as warfarin (coumadin), Plavix (clopidrogrel), Pradaxa, or Xarelto.

-There will be a sting as the anesthetic is given and some discomfort as the needle is advanced into the liver.
-You may be given medication for sedation and/or pain control.
-Generally, the x-ray itself causes little or no discomfort.
+There will be a sting as the anesthetic is given.
+You may have some discomfort as the needle is advanced into the liver.
+You will have sedation for this procedure.

 This test can help diagnose the cause of a bile duct blockage.

-Bile a liquid released by the liver.
+Bile is a liquid released by the liver.
 It contains cholesterol, bile salts, and waste products.
 Bile salts help your body break down (digest) fats.
-A blockage of the bile duct can lead to swelling of the gallbladder or pancreas.
+A blockage of the bile duct can lead to jaundice (yellow discoloration of the skin), itching of the skin, or infection of the liver, gallbladder or pancreas.

-This test has been mostly replaced by an endoscopic retrograde cholangiopancreatography (ERCP) test, which can also treat the blockage.
-This test may be done if an ERCP test cannot be performed or has failed.
+Most of the time, this test is done after an endoscopic retrograde cholangiopancreatography (ERCP) test has been tried first.
+The PTC may be done if an ERCP test cannot be performed or has failed to clear the blockage.